nataliaburrey/Machine_Learning_Trading_Bot/README.md

 <img width="843" alt="Screen Shot 2021-06-27 at 10 02 05 PM" src="https://user-images.githubusercontent.com/80833988/123582798-51f35d00-d793-11eb-9866-c3ee04a6a828.png">
 ](url)

-Its always a very complicated question to make a desision which strategy is to empliment.
+Its always a very complicated question to make a decision which strategy is to implement.
 In this case first model seems like predicting an actual trend is better.
-In this scenation we see that first model project results closer to a actual ones, but classification report shows that the first one  has slitely better quality of prediction.
-It must very vell be likely, that first model is simply follows the first one, to make a decision I would further run one more version of the model to make sure my prediction is correct.
+In this section we see that first model project results closer to a actual ones, but classification report shows that the first one has slightly better quality of prediction.
+It must very well be likely, that first model is simply follows the first one, to make a decision I would further run one more version of the model to make sure my prediction is correct.

 ## Helps recruiters